ahgsql/crypto-pi/readme.md

 ## How it works

 The module knows the first million chars of π (pi) from a local file called `pi.txt`, which should contain the digits of π (pi).
-The functions `crypt` and `decrypt` use this information to perform the encryption and decryption processes.
+The functions `encrypt` and `decrypt` use this information to perform the encryption and decryption processes.

 ### Encryption process